CLCStriders/striders/pages/staverton-10.md

 ### Car Parking

 From 07:45, members of CLC Striders will be helping runners find suitable car parking.
 We will be using the main terminal car park of the airport along with a number of car parks at the Bamfurlong Industrial Estate.
 We request that runners do not park outside of Race HQ as we would like to ensure that these spaces are reserved for race officials, volunteers and other customers of The Aviator Inn.
 We would suggest that runners allow plenty of time to walk from the car park as some of our secondary parking at the office car parks are a 10 minute walk from Race HQ.
 Please do not park anywhere other than guided by the marshals, participants must not park on any of the airport grounds.

-### Important Pre Race Information

-Although Covid restrictions have been lifted, we would request that you do your best to observe a considerate measure of social distancing and try not to congregate on the day.
-If you would feel more comfortable and safe, please wear a mask or face covering.
-Please remember that you are fully responsible for being fit and healthy to take part in our event.
-If you have any Covid symptoms please exercise caution and do not travel and participate.

-As we are running under UK Athletic Rules and do not have full road closures along the route, wearing of personal listening devices is strictly prohibited.
-This is because you need to clearly hear traffic, runners overtaking and/or marshals’ instructions.
-Any runner seen wearing such a device will be disqualified.

 ### Race Information